Published On: Apr 15 2013 12:35:29 PM EDTUpdated On: Apr 16 2014 02:00:00 AM EDT

 1954: Actress Ellen Barkin, best known for movies such as "The Big Easy," "Sea of Love" and "Switch," is born in The Bronx, N.Y.
 She's seen here in 2007's "Ocean's Thirteen."

-1952: Football coach Bill Belichick, who has coached the NFL's New England Patriots to five Super Bowl appearances, including victories in Super Bowls XXXVI, XXXVIII and XXXIX, is born in Nashville, Tenn.
+1952: Football coach Bill Belichick, who has coached the NFL's New England Patriots to six Super Bowl appearances, including victories in Super Bowls XXXVI, XXXVIII, XXXIX and XLIX, is born in Nashville, Tennessee.

 1947: The French ship Grandcamp, containing ammonium nitrate fertilizer, explodes while in port in Texas City, Texas, causing much of the city to catch fire, killing almost 600 and injuring another 5,000.
 The incident is generally considered the worst industrial accident in U.S. history.
 Pictured is the SS Wilson B. Keene, a nearby ship destroyed when the cargo ship High Flyer, also carrying ammonium nitrate fertilizer, caught fire after the initial explosion and also exploded.
 The large piece of debris in the foreground is likely a piece of the Grandcamp.

 1947: During a speech in South Carolina, financier and presidential advisor Bernard Baruch coins the term "Cold War" to describe the relationship between the United States and the Soviet Union.